andrexm/lunar/README.md

 The _hideable_ atribute just tells that this element must start hidden, while the _data-hidecontrols_ tells which element will be controlled by this element.
 This way, a click on the first _div_ will show the second one, another click will hide.
 You can also put the _data-hidecontrols_ in more than one element to controlls the same one.

-#### Hide an element after it losts the focus or click outside it
+#### Hide an element after it losts the focus or a click outside it

 This may be a highly useful tool, sometimes.
-With this, a user can click on a button to show something, click on another and the first one will be hidden, because it simply lost the focus.
+With it, a user can click on a button to show something, click on another and the first one will be hidden, because it simply lost the focus.
 Se the following example:

 ```html
 <div hideOnClickOutside>Don't click outside me! 😾</div>